Nanovic Institute for European Studies: Nanovic Forum

 "The goal of the Nanovic Forum is to bring distinguished European leaders from a variety of fields — including academia, the arts, politics, and business — to Notre Dame to stimulate student and faculty interest in contemporary Europe."

-In 2012, Lord Patten of Barnes presented Europe, America, and the Changing World Order.
+In 2012, Chris Patten presented Europe, America, and the Changing World Order.

 Dr. Horst Köhler, former President of the Federal Republic of Germany, gave the lecture titled The World is at stake in 2011, which focused on, "learning essential lessons from the international financial crisis with a particular emphasis on ethical questions and the German and European experiences."
 Bernhard Schlink's lecture in 2011, Proportionality in Constitutional Law: Why Everywhere but Here?, compared, "the different ways proportionality is being used, the reasons for its popularity, and the benefits and problems of its use."

 Terrence R. Keeley Vatican Lecture

 The Nanovic Institute sponsors the Terrence R. Keeley Vatican lecture (founded by Terrence R. Keeley of the Nanovic Institute Advisory Board) in an effort to promote the continued presence of European Studies at the university.
 This annual lecture provides students and faculty the opportunity to explore questions involving Notre Dame’s Catholic mission with distinguished representatives from the Holy See.
 Past lecturers: